Ngapoi Ngawang Jigme: A Kashag minister trusted by both the Chinese and the Dalai Lama (1953–1954)

 Ngapoi was appointed by the Tibetan government to head the newly formed Reform Assembly.
 He was the Kashag minister (Kalön) most trusted not only by the Chinese but also by the Dalai Lama.
 The latter, who was in favour of reforms and modernization, frequently discussed political issues with Ngapoi in private.
 As a result, in 1953–1954, the Reform Assembly crafted new laws reforming interest rates, old loans, and the administration of counties.

 Administrative, military, and legislative responsibilities

 After 1951, Ngapoi's career continued within the ranks of Chinese Communist administration of Tibet.
 He served as the leader of the Liberation Committee of Chamdo Prefecture until 1959.
-He was also a member of the Central People's Government's State Ethnic Affairs Commission and the CPPCC National Committee between 1951 and 1954.
+He was also a member of the Central People's Government's State Ethnic Affairs Commission and the Chinese People's Political Consultative Conference National Committee between 1951 and 1954.

 He was Deputy Commander of the Tibet Military District between 1952 and 1977, and a member of the National Defence Council from 1954 through the Cultural Revolution.
 He was appointed as lieutenant general and awarded the "Order of Liberation" first class in 1955.